It’s starting to look a lot like Christmas!

 Rule number two is that Bernard would not speak or move when she was awake.

-Like hide and seek, the seeking is part of the fun.
+Just like hide and seek, the seeking is part of the fun.
 He also can’t talk but is a great listener.
 Little ones can share secrets and wishes with their Elf as often as they’d like.

 The last rule is to have lots of fun.